m3dwards/parity-website/content/posts/2019-07-26_business-networking-event-w-c-29-of-july-2019/index.md

 ## Business Networking Event. w/c 29 of July 2019

-Business is made of human relationships and in Credex we believe these are stronger and more trust worthy at local level.
-Find out [how Credex supports local market](https://credex.network/local-market/) and follow our weekly blog on networking events in Birmingham and West Midlands
+Business is made of human relationships and in Parity we believe these are stronger and more trust worthy at local level.
+Find out [how Parity supports local market](https://parity.network/local-market/) and follow our weekly blog on networking events in Birmingham and West Midlands

 ### Monday 29th of July